The Dark Supernatural History Of The Nephilim

 Jerome [4th century] nails it: “He who was nurtured in a paradise of delight as one of the twelve precious stones was wounded and went down to hell from the mount of God.”

 The “king of Tyre” was “in Eden—God’s paradise” [v.
 13].

-2. He represented “perfect beauty,” since he “wore precious stones for clothing.”
+He represented “perfect beauty,” since he “wore precious stones for clothing.”
 This language communicates something radiant.

 Since the NT showcases Jesus as the 2nd Adam and a priest–king, this analogy fits.
 Hence the reason scholars argue that the backdrop to the arrogance of the “king of Tyre” is the rebellious Adam, not the serpent.
 Again all of this is reasonable until we read about how he is characterized in Ezekiel 28:14–17.
 Was Adam an “anointed cherub”?
 Was Adam “filled” with “violent intent”?
 Was Adam cast “to the ground in the presence of kings”?
 These are important questions that need answering.
 Thus, a final difficulty for the Adam view is in Ezekiel 28:12, where it reads: “you served as my model, my example of complete wisdom and perfect beauty.”
-The Hebrew word ḥôtēm for “model” is the crux of the problem.
+The Hebrew word for “model” is ḥôtēm, and is the crux of this difficultly.
 The word is not a noun, but a participle that literally means “sealer.”
 Notice that it is addressed as “you.”
-The fact that this “sealer” is described as being “complete wisdom and perfect beauty” also makes it clear that some intelligent entity is in view.
-Furthermore in v.
-13, the “precious stones” that describe the appearance of the “sealer” is key.
-In Revelation 2, Thyatira was offered the “morning star.”
-This was speaking about divinity.
+The fact that this “sealer” is described as being “complete wisdom and perfect beauty” also makes it clear that an intelligent entity is in view.
+Furthermore, the “precious stones” [Ezekiel 28:13] that describe the appearance of the “sealer” is important.
+Thyatira was offered the “morning star,” and this was speaking about divinity [recall Revelation 2:28].
 All of the “stones” here have one thing in common: they shine.
 Luminescence is a characteristic of divine beings or divine presence [Ezekiel 1:4–7, 27–28; 10:19–20; Daniel 10:6].
 This description of the divine “cherub” in “Eden” is designed to convey divinity: a shining presence.
-And as we know in Genesis 3, he gets cast out of Eden, out from “the midst of the fiery stones.”
-This is another clue, since it’s a phrase that 2nd Temple texts associate with the supernatural, mountainous dwelling of God and his divine council.
+Since he is cast out of Eden, out from “the midst of the fiery stones,” 2nd Temple authors associated these words with the supernatural mountainous dwelling of God and his divine council.

-That this “Mount of Assembly” speaks of the divine council is clear from its location in “the far reaches of the north” [or ṣāpôn in Hebrew] and “the tops of the clouds.”
-All of this is familiar from Ezekiel 28, and reads like an attempted coup in the divine council.
-This “shining one” wanted his seat in the divine assembly on the divine mountain to be above all others.
-He wanted to be “like the Most High” [or ʿelyôn].
-Thus, it’s no surprise that the “shining one” meets the same end as the divine “guardian cherub” in Ezekiel 28.
-The punishment is to live in the realm of the dead, to end up in Sheol.
-And now we reach the pivotal moment in our analysis, to re-read Genesis 3 afresh.
-Starting with the Hebrew word nāḥāš that is translated “serpent,” we plainly read it as a noun.
+That this “Mount of Assembly” speaks of the divine council is clear from its location in “the far reaches of the north” [the Hebrew ṣāpôn] and “the tops of the clouds.”
+All of these details parallel with Ezekiel 28, and reads like an attempted coup in the divine council.
+This “shining one” wanted his seat in the divine council on the divine mountain to be above all others.
+He wanted to be “like the Most High.”
+Thus, it is not surprising that this “shining one” in Isaiah 14 will meet the same end as the divine “guardian cherub” in Ezekiel 28.
+The punishment is to live in “Sheol” [the underworld].
+Thus, we are able to read Genesis 3 afresh!
+Starting with the Hebrew word nāḥāš [or “serpent”], we have always read it as a noun.
 However, it can also be read as a verb!
-If we did this, it would translate as “the diviner.”
-Divination refers to communication with the supernatural world.
-A diviner in the ancient world was one who foretold omens or gave out divine oracles.
-We can see that element in the story.
-Eve is getting information from this divine being.
-But it doesn’t stop with a verb, for it can also be read as an adjective!
-It would mean “bronze” or “copper.”
+Thus, it would translate as “diviner.”
+In other words, divination is communication with the supernatural world.
+A diviner in the ancient world was one who foretold omens, or gave out divine oracles.
+This is the case with Eve, when she received information from this divine being.
+But, it can also be read as an adjective!
+Thus, it would translate as “bronze” or “copper.”
 In fact, we see this type of description for divine beings [Daniel 10:6].
-We have words with such elasticity in English, where meaning depends on speech and context.
-For example, here’s the word running can be used in three ways:
+The English language also has such elasticity, where meaning depends on speech and context.
+For example, the word running can be used in three ways: